Ralgathor/LibClassicSwingTimerAPI/README.md

 - Arguments
     - hand
         - string - The hand to get information for ("mainhand", "offhand" or "ranged")
+    - unitGUID
+        - string - the unit GUID
 - Returns
     - speed
         - number - weapon speed